Quintony1/Fix_My_Code_Challenge/README.md

 Author
 Nyasha Jerahuni <Quintony1>
 Acknowledgements
 All work contained in this project was completed as part of the curriculum for Holberton School.
-Holberton School is a campus-based full-stack software engineering program that prepares students for careers in the tech industry using project-based peer learning.
+Holberton School is a campus-based full-stack software engineering program in Silicon Valley that prepares students for careers in the tech industry using project-based peer learning.
 For more information, visit this link.

 Holberton School logo